 a building with vibrantly coloured, tropical birds.

 Once it got too dark to see clearly, he finished for the day.
-I told him about 25 Pockets of Manchester and he
+I

 gave the assemblage a sticker of one of his canvas prints and sent me to have a chilli at Cutting Room.
 He told me that during Cities of Hope, he had frequented